ianka/xjson.tcl/README.md

         This method is intended for doing collecting/composing in multiple steps\.

+      * __view *isSchema* *asSchema*__

+        This method is meant to validate and evaluate data twice, so that e\.g\.
+        JSON data embedded in a base64 encoded string may be treated as if it was part of the original data set\.

+          + for collecting

+            Validates the decoded JSON input with the *isSchema*\.
+That result is then passed into another validation and collecting round with the *asSchema*\.

+            The operator returns the result of that second collecting\.

+          + for composing

+            Composes the Tcl input with the *asSchema*, and validates it\.
+That result is then passed into another composing round with the *isSchema* and validated\.

+            The operator returns the result of that second composing\.

   - Result Formatting Operators

       * __apply *?options?* *varList* *body* *schema*__